How to easily upload bat flight records to iNaturalist

 Adding verifiable bat recordings (from an Echo Meter Touch (EMT) or other devices) to iNaturalist is really hard to do manually.
 It is tailored towards uploads of photos of wildlife, and it works superbly at this.

-Suppose you upload an observation that includes either an original wav file or a screenshot of a bat call spectrogram.
-In that case, you have to manually enter all the metadata, including species, date and time, map location and any notes.
+If you try to manually upload an observation, not only do you have to include either an original wav file or a screenshot of a bat call spectrogram.
+But you also have to manually enter all the metadata, including species, date and time, map location and any notes, for every recording.

 Including the spectrogram screenshot, and truncating the wav file, all this takes about 10 minutes per bat record and is not a practical process if you need to upload dozens of bat records.